pmcharrison/psynet-mirror/docs/implementations/mcmcp.rst

    and generate a proposed new set of free parameter values in the neighbourhood of these original values.

-5. (Optional) Add a custom :meth:`~psynet.trial.mcmcp.MCMCPNode.summarise_trials` method to the :class:`~psynet.trial.mcmcp.MCMCPNode` class defined in the previous step.
+5. (Optional) Add a custom :meth:`~psynet.trial.mcmcp.MCMCPNode.summarize_trials` method to the :class:`~psynet.trial.mcmcp.MCMCPNode` class defined in the previous step.
-   This new method should take a list of completed :class:`~psynet.trial.mcmcp.MCMCPTrial` objects as input and summarise the elicited answers, which can be found in the :attr:`~psynet.trial.answer` attribute of each :class:`~psynet.trial.mcmcp.MCMCPTrial` object.
+   This new method should take a list of completed :class:`~psynet.trial.mcmcp.MCMCPTrial` objects as input and summarize the elicited answers, which can be found in the :attr:`~psynet.trial.answer` attribute of each :class:`~psynet.trial.mcmcp.MCMCPTrial` object.
-   In conventional MCMCP, there is just one :class:`~psynet.trial.mcmcp.MCMCPTrial` per :class:`~psynet.trial.mcmcp.MCMCPNode`, and :meth:`~psynet.trial.mcmcp.MCMCPNode.summarise_trials` just returns the stimulus that was selected by the participant.
+   In conventional MCMCP, there is just one :class:`~psynet.trial.mcmcp.MCMCPTrial` per :class:`~psynet.trial.mcmcp.MCMCPNode`, and :meth:`~psynet.trial.mcmcp.MCMCPNode.summarize_trials` just returns the stimulus that was selected by the participant.
    This behaviour is implemented in the default implementation.
-   However, if one wishes to increase the number of trials per node, then one will have to implement a custom :meth:`~psynet.trial.mcmcp.MCMCPNode.summarise_trials` method.
+   However, if one wishes to increase the number of trials per node, then one will have to implement a custom :meth:`~psynet.trial.mcmcp.MCMCPNode.summarize_trials` method.

 6. Create an instance of :class:`~psynet.trial.mcmcp.MCMCPMaker`,
    filling in its constructor parameter list